- Calamine lotion is an over-the-counter medication made with zinc oxide and iron oxide

 Calamine lotion is considered safe for use during pregnancy, and is commonly used to treat itching on the stomach.

 Calamine lotion can dry up acne lesions and may be left on overnight as a spot treatment.
-Side effects of calamine lotion are rare, but may include dryness and sensitivity.
+Use over the entire face is not recommended as it can cause dryness and sensitivity.

 Calamine lotion is safe for most people to use, including pregnant women.
 Allergic reactions are uncommon.
 If you experience the signs of an allergic reaction to calamine lotion, discontinue use immediately and contact your doctor.